AfroStorm/Task-Management-API/blueprint.md

 ## Next
+- Add a model which contains the actual work related information of the task (links to Images, documents, web sites etc).
 - Maybe add a pdf generator